Skip to main content

 Damon J. Porter joined Grange Insurance in May 2018, and serves as Senior Vice President and Chief Human Resources Officer.
 A strong advocate of supporting the plight of others, Porter has served in leadership roles on numerous nonprofit boards including the Harvey B. Gantt Center for African-American Arts + Culture in Charlotte, NC; the Housing and Neighborhood Development Service (HANDS) in Erie, PA; and the Youth Leadership Institute, also in Erie, PA.
 He currently serves on the Board of Trustees for the Mid- Ohio Food Collective in Columbus which is one of the largest foodbank organizations in the country.

 Grange Insurance provides peace of mind and protection during life's unexpected events.
 For generations, Grange Insurance and the independent agents who represent the company have empowered people to live their best lives.
-Grange is headquartered in Columbus, and employs nearly 900 people locally.
+Headquartered in Columbus, Grange delivers auto, home, life and business insurance in 13 states.

 Mindy Sandford, Senior Advisor, Workforce Development, Partnerships and Programs